LamyLab/APR-pipelines/readme.md

 If you use this pipeline for your research, please consider citing the following:

-- ArXiv preprint of the paper
+-  [Efficient image analysis for large-scale next generation histopathology using pAPRica](https://www.biorxiv.org/content/10.1101/2023.01.27.525687v1): preprint of the paper on BioRxiv
 - [Adaptive particle representation of fluorescence microscopy images](https://www.nature.com/articles/s41467-018-07390-9): original implementation of APR published in Nature Communications.

 # How to build documentation